Food & Drinks in Flamingo, Costa Rica

 Interested in some great coffee and lattes?
 Right next to Banco Nationale is a little spot called Surf Box which will satisfy your caffeine needs in no time.
 It’s a great place for breakfast and lunch as well.
 Ready for lunch?
 Right next door is an Asian Fusion restaurant called Shogun that has Thai, Vietnamese and Chinese food all of which are very good.

 Continue north to find the Hotel Bahia del Sol which is also beautiful for sunset cocktails.
 And they have sushi!
 The Costa Rica Sailing Center is right across the street and you can rent small sailboats, kayaks, paddle boards here: www.costaricasailing.com.
-The former owner of Angelina’s in Flamingo has recently open Hemingway’s at the Sailing Center and it’s a great spot for lunch or dinner on the water.
+The former owner of Angelina’s in Flamingo has recently opened Hemingway’s at the Sailing Center and it’s a great spot for lunch or dinner on the water.

+For something different, just up the street, there is a wonderful Peruvian spot called Aji Mahi.
+Beautiful atmosphere and a great menu using fresh local fare with authentic Peruvian flavors from the owner’s home country.
 We also are fans of the food at The Shack (great breakfast and lunch) and Perla’s all of which have good menus and drinks.
 Perla’s frequently has live music in the evenings.
 Next to The Shack there is a new craft brewery called Cerveceria Independiente with an outdoor beer garden and food court.
 Craft breweries like this are getting established all over the area and this is a fun, family friendly destination for some great local beers.
 Past Perla’s, take a sharp left and you will find another favorite, La Forketta.
 The chef and his wife are the owners, with a lovely staff that serves the best Italian in the area.
 Carpaccio, seafood, pastas, great custom pizzas, and homemade Limoncello.

 Food, Drinks & Zip Lining in Potrero